huijing/huijing.github.io/_posts/2020-03-13-flexbox-and-absolute-positioning.md

 For now, the way my application works, all video streams go into a single parent container.
 I want to have the ability to focus on a single stream and make that the large size display (common UI pattern in most video conferencing clients).

 That happens when a `.focused` CSS class is added to the selected stream element container, but because all the streams are on the same level, this is a sort of hacky way to get that effect.
 We shall see if I can modify the mark-up but as of now, I don't know how.

+Anyway, the project I'm working on is on GitHub, if anyone is remotely interested.
+It's slow going, and if you think it *looks* decent, that's because I run away from my harder problems and work on layout instead. <span class="kaomoji">¯\\\_(ツ)_/¯</span>